-An ad for a plug-in diffuser to calm anxious dogs has been banned over a lack of evidence that the devices work.
+Ad for plug-in diffuser for stressed dogs banned over lack of evidence

 The television advert for Ceva Animal Health's Adaptil plug-in featured a dog pawing at the door after being left alone at home, before the owner said: "I tried Adaptil.
 Just plug it in - easy.
 You can see he's relaxed.
 The same Dude, just better behaved.
 Now when I'm out and about he's no problem, which is great."